 The area identified as City West in the Master Plan is approximately 200 acres.
 Of that area, approximately 144 acres are north of Grand River Avenue with 21 parcels included.
 The majority of the area, 128.13 acres, is currently zoned OST Office Service Technology.
 There is an EXO Exposition Overlay District over a 55-acre portion of the Suburban Collection Showplace property.
 Approximately 14.06 acres are zoned I-1 Light Industrial.
 A mix of offices, industrial and manufacturing businesses, and vacant properties are present on either side.
-It is recommended that the three parcels fronting on Beck Road are excluded from the City West rezoning (i.e., Chase Bank, Starbucks, and USA 2 Go), as they are more recent developments containing drive-through uses that are generally not consistent with the intent of the district, but serve a convenience purpose for customers utilizing the highway.
+It is recommended that the three parcels fronting on Beck Road are excluded from the City West rezoning (Chase Bank, Starbucks, USA 2 Go, etc.), as they are fairly recent developments containing drive-through uses that are generally not consistent with the intent of the district.